Volunteer with Us

 School Year Opportunities

-STEM Mentors - Elementary Math (Boulder):
+STEM Education Mentor – Elementary Math in Boulder:

-Facilitate a play-based elementary math afterschool program in local Boulder schools!
-Work with a team of CU students to lead a once-a-week after-school program aimed at making kids feel more positive about math.
+Facilitate a play-based elementary math afterschool program in local Boulder schools.
+Work with a team of CU students to lead a once-a-week afterschool program aimed at making kids feel more positive about math.

 • Time: 2:15-4:45pm, including travel.